vmptrst/LobbyReveal/README.md

 ## How?

-This is accomplished by using <a href="https://github.com/rrthomas/psutils">psutils</a> to grab the `LeagueClient.exe` process and pull the LCU port and auth token from the process.
+This is accomplished by using <a href="https://github.com/rrthomas/psutils">psutils</a> to grab the `LeagueClient.exe` process and pulling the LCU port and auth token from the process.
 We then encode the token with a base64 encryption and use it to make an API call to `/chat/v5/participants/champ-select` where we then parse the lobby data back.